watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/coveo/README.md

 ## Pre-Requisite Steps

 Follow the steps listed in the [Coveo Overview](https://docs.coveo.com/en/3361/coveo-overview) section to create the API key to identify your application.
+Make sure your API key is enabled for Search and "Execute queries" is allowed.

 ## Other Setup Info